Stella-kimani/.Stl_Week_14_R/README.md

 # PROJECT DESCRIPTION : Part 4
 Anomaly detection

-The objective of this task being fraud detection in the sales dataset.
+The objective of this task being fraud detection in the sales dataset using anomalies detection algorithms.

 # SET UP/ INSTALLATION REQUIREMENTS
 Clone this Repo by Running:https://github.com/Stella-kimani/.Stl_Week_14_R.git